koobo/playsid.library/README.txt

 SIDBlaster & USBSID-Pico are USB devices that can utilize an actual SID chip and allow playback using it, providing a truly authentic sound.

+2SID/3SID playback is possible by connecting multiple devices and SIDs.

 In addition to some extra hardware and USB connectivity, the Poseidon USB stack needs to be installed.